Tulsa automobile accident attorney

 Another exception for delaying the two-year statute of limitations is called the “discovery rule” exception.
 This is where the estate representative is not aware of the cause of the deceased person’s death until after the two-year deadline to file has passed.
 Oklahoma courts have held that as long as the estate representative is using reasonable diligence to determine the cause of death of his or her loved one, the “discovery rule” exception will apply and the two-year statute of limitations will not apply to the wrongful death claim.

-Free Consultation: Tulsa Wrongful Death Attorney
+Initial Consultation: Tulsa Wrongful Death Attorney

 To find out if you might be entitled to compensation for the wrongful death of a loved one, contact the Tulsa wrongful death attorney at the Personal Injury Law Office of Tulsa today.

-For a free, no-obligation consultation, call (918) 924-5528 or send your question using the email form on this page.
+For a low-cost, no-obligation consultation, call (918) 924-5528 or send your question using the email form on this page.